paulranum11/SPLiT-Seq_demultiplexing/README.md

 NOTE: Speed is substantially faster on smaller input files

 # Output
 10,045 .fastq files were generated as output.
-Each contain >= 10 reads, the minimum read cutoff set by the user.
-The largest file "TTCGCAACCACA-GACTACACAGAAA-TGGAACAAGTGGCC.fastq" contained 2,233,601 individual reads.
+Each contain >= 10 reads, the default minimum read cutoff.
+The largest result .fastq file "TTCGCAACCACA-GACTACACAGAAA-TGGAACAAGTGGCC.fastq" contained 2,233,601 individual reads.

 # Notes and caution
 This tool is under development.
 No warranty is implied and accurate function is NOT guarenteed.